Other Primary Care Providers*

 The 2022 County Health Rankings used data from 2021 for this measure.

 Physicians are not the only providers of primary health care.
 Other professionals can serve as sources of routine, preventive care, including nurse practitioners (NP), physician assistants (PA), and clinical nurse specialists.
 The Health Resources and Services Administration projects that the primary care NP and PA workforces will grow far more rapidly than the physician supply in the next 10 years and could help alleviate shortages as demand increases.

-Other Primary Care Providers is a Ratio
+Other Primary Care Providers is a ratio

-Other Primary Care Providers has been Corrected
+Other Primary Care Providers has been corrected

-We recently discovered an error in our method for identifying Other Primary Care Providers in 2014-2016: we were including organizations as well as individual providers in each county.
+We discovered an error in our method for identifying other primary care providers in 2014-2016: we were including organizations as well as individual providers in each county.
 The correct estimates of the ratios for Other Primary Care Providers are now available on our website for 2015 and 2016 and in the downloadable data files.
-Unfortunately, the raw data file used to calculate Other Primary Care Providers for the 2014 Rankings is not available at this time, so corrections cannot be provided.
+Unfortunately, the raw data file used to calculate Other Primary Care Providers for the 2014 Rankings is not available, so corrections cannot be provided.

-Some Data are Suppressed
+Some data are suppressed